sghoseWI/DisclosUR/README.md

 pip3 install -r requirements.txt
 ```

-From the top level directory, we recommend using a virtual environment.
+from the top level directory - we recommend using a virtual environment.

 ### Required Modules